 The Centropyge species form loose haremic groups of one male and several females.
 They are protogynous hermaphrodites, meaning that they start off as females and that the dominant fish usually turns into a male.
 Should a dominant male lose the status of being the dominant male they are capable of changing back into a female.
 The species has been captive bred which is good news both for the species and aquarists.

 The Coral Beauty Angelfish are often kept by aquarists particularly in South Africa which forms part of their range.
 They make a stunning addition to a tank but may be slightly territorial depending on the species they are housed with, but they are generally peaceful fish.
 They will also pick on LSP corals although this seems to vary from specimen to specimen.
 Being very hardy they are suitable for beginners.
+Their relatively small size adds to their popularity.

 CORAL BEAUTY ANGELFISH CLASSIFICATION